Boris Johnson apologises for allowing Chris Pincher to remain and admits it ...

 On Tuesday, Javid and Sunak announced their resignation from Prime Minister Boris Johnson's Cabinet following the Christopher Pincher scandal, the latest in a series of scandal to hit Johnson's government this year.

 "It has been an enormous privilege to serve in this role, but I regret that I can no longer continue in good conscience," Javid wrote on Twitter.

-Both Javid and Sunak indicated that they were unsatisfied with how Johnson's government has handled scandals just as Downing Street confirmed that the prime minister was aware of the allegations against Pincher in 2019 - which was something he denied.
+Both men indicated in their letters they were displeased with the way Johnson's government has handled scandals just as Downing Street confirms Johnson knew about allegations against Pincher in 2019- something the Prime Minister denied.

-Now, many eyes are on Johnson as people try to anticipate his next course of action.
+Now, all eyes are on Johnson as people anticipate the Prime Minister's next move.

 \u201cJohnson gonna have to do all the jobs in the cabinet like Eddie Murphy in Norbit\u201d